bmitch26/Operating-Systems/Assignments/P01/README.md

 5143 Shell Project
 Group Members:
 - Brett Mitchell, Sly Rahimi
+- This includes BOTH project 1 and 2, as they work together (shell interacts with the file system).

 ## Overview:
 The goal of the project is to create a custom shell that interacts with a simulated filesystem managed through an SQLite database, allowing users to execute typical shell commands like ls, cp, mv, and grep.
 The shell leverages a FastAPI-based API to process user inputs, perform database operations, and handle file management tasks in a Linux-like environment.